asaladino/calc-react/README.md

-# calc-react
+# Calculator in React.js

-A calculator in react.js that also uses a trained ml model to do maths.
+A calculator created in react that uses a trained ml model to make calculations.